halt-dos/hd-wiki-public/docs/professional/docs/ssl_certificates.md

 Users are allowed to specify the name for the certification.

 **Certificate Domain**
-Users are allowed to specify the domain name fo the certifiate.
+Users are allowed to specify the domain name of the certificate.

 **App Option**
 Users are allowed to select the certificate generate options.